Fixed-term Parliaments Act 2011: Other effects

-In 2016, in the wake of the Panama Papers scandal, a petition was created on the Parliament petitions website that called for a general election after former British Prime Minister David Cameron revealed that he had had investments in an offshore trust.
+In 2016, in the wake of the Panama Papers scandal, a petition was created on the Parliament petitions website that called for a general election after Prime Minister David Cameron revealed that he had had investments in an offshore trust.
 After the petition had passed the threshold of 100,000 signatures, the government response cited the Fixed-term Parliaments Act in its reply, and stated that "no Government can call an early general election any more anyway".

 In 2017, the journalist John Rentoul writing in The Independent newspaper argued that the Fixed-term Parliaments Act indirectly caused the election loss of Theresa May's majority in the 2017 election.
 Technicalities made her choose an election campaign of seven weeks, 2–3 weeks longer than usual, which, Rentoul argued, lost her the majority.

 Losing the parliamentary vote that follows a speech from the throne (also known as a King's or Queen's Speech) has traditionally been seen as having the same consequences for a government as losing a vote of no confidence.
 Although this was not the case under the Act, the consequences of losing a vote on the Queen's speech were still considered significant.
 Theresa May delayed the Queen's speech that was expected in spring 2019, partly as a result of concerns about the prospects for winning a parliamentary vote on it.

 Repeal

 Proposals for repeal and replacement

 The Conservative Party manifesto at the 2017 general election proposed repealing the Fixed-term Parliaments Act 2011.
 However, Theresa May's government failed to win a House of Commons majority at that election and did not attempt to repeal the act.
 The Conservative Party reiterated the commitment to repeal the act in its manifesto for the December 2019 election, at which it won a majority.
 The manifesto stated that the Act "has led to paralysis at a time the country needed decisive action".
 The first Queen's Speech following the election confirmed that "work will be taken forward to repeal the Fixed-term Parliaments Act".

-Lord Norton of Louth commented that repealing the Act would require a new Act of Parliament, and that if the duration of parliaments was to be limited, arrangements for this would need to be included in the new Act because the Fixed-term Parliaments Act 2011 had repealed pre-existing legislation governing the duration of parliaments.
+Lord Norton of Louth had commented in 2016 that repealing the Act would require a new Act of Parliament, and that if the duration of parliaments was to be limited, arrangements for this would need to be included in the new Act because the Fixed-term Parliaments Act 2011 had repealed pre-existing legislation governing the duration of parliaments.